HeyHo-Systems/booker/collect_my_payout_docs/README.md

 1. Lists all payouts for the specified month
 2. For each payout, fetches all balance transactions
 3. Extracts PDF URLs for all invoices and credit notes
-4. Downloads and merges all PDFs into a single file
+4. Downloads and merges all PDFs into a single file using PdfWriter
-5. Saves with a standardized filename
+5. Saves with a standardized filename directly to ~/Downloads

 ## Security Notes